Reich Chamber of Culture: Structure and organisation

+History

+Nazi authorities established the RKK to further control public expression and performance.

+The RKK initially permitted Jews, but Nazi authorities purged Jews from the RKK in mid-1935.

+After the March 1938 German annexation of Austria, the RKK extended its cultural control to Austria.

 The RKK was ultimately dissolved and its assets confiscated by Law no. 2 (October 10, 1945) of the Allied Control Council.
 Footage and archives material are kept by the German Federal Archives (Bundesarchiv) and the Berlin Document Center.

 Degenerate art

 The RKK played a significant role in the Nazi oppression of Modern art, defamed as "Cultural Bolshevism".
 One notable project of the Bildende Künste (Fine Arts) division under Adolf Ziegler was the Entartete Kunst exhibition, of works deemed "degenerate."
 Opened in July 1937 at the Hofgarten in Munich, touring exhibitions were held from 1938 to 1941 in several major German cities such as Berlin, Leipzig, Düsseldorf, Salzburg, and Hamburg.
 Attendance was measured in the millions (perhaps largely because entrance was free), and the so-called degenerate art may have been more popular with the public than the Nazis anticipated.
 Goebbels had supported German expressionists until Hitler intervened and expressed his disgust at artists such as Max Liebermann and Emil Nolde.
 To raise cash for the Nazi war effort, certain art dealers were authorised to emigrate to New York to sell the art.